-We provided registration rights to our holders of common stock and redeemable Series A preferred stock in connection with this offering, including Chih-Hsiang (Thompson) Lin, an executive officer, director and holder of five percent or more of our common stock, Stefan J. Murry, Hung-Lun (Fred) Chang, Klaus Alexander Anselm, Richard B. Black and Alex Ignatiev, who are certain of our executive officers and directors, and entities associated with Techgains Global Corporation and Techgains Pan Pacific Corporation, Shiu-Mei Lin Chou, Yaun-Chung Hsu, Wei-Chien Wu and Yuanpin Hsu, each of which is a holder of five percent or more of a class of our capital stock.
+We provided registration rights to our holders of common stock and redeemable Series A preferred stock in connection with this offering, including Chih-Hsiang (Thompson) Lin, an executive officer, director and holder of five percent or more of our common stock, Stefan J. Murry, Hung-Lun (Fred) Chang, Klaus Alexander Anselm, Richard B. Black and Alex Ignatiev, who are certain of our executive officers and directors, entities associated with Technology Associates Management Company, Ltd., who is considered a holder of five percent or more of a class of our capital stock, and Shiu-Mei Lin Chou, Yaun-Chung Hsu and Wei-Chien Wu (which shares are held jointly) and Yuanpin Hsu, each of which is a holder of five percent or more of a class of our capital stock.
 Such rights are subject to conditions and limitations at the sole discretion of our board of directors.

 Additionally, we entered into registration rights agreements with our investors in connection with our Series C, D, E, F and G preferred stock private placements.
-As a result, following the closing of this offering, the holders of approximately shares of our common stock will be eligible to exercise certain rights with respect to the registration of such shares under the Securities Act.
-See "Description of Capital Stock-Registration rights."
+As a result, following the closing of this offering, the holders of approximately respect to the registration of such shares under the Securities Act.
+See "Description of Capital Stock-Registration Rights."